LaloFl/mudae_help/README.md

-# Mudae bot with PyWinAuto
+# Mudae bot with PyAutoGUI